thewebartisan7/the-road-to-next-app/README.md

 2. Add your own `.env` file with the following content [0] coming from [Supabase](https://supabase.com/)
 3. Run `npm install` to install the dependencies (maybe you have to append the `--force` flag)
 4. Run the database migration `npx prisma db push` to create the DB tables
-5. Run the seed script `npm run seed` to seed the database
-6. Run `npm run dev` to start the development server

 [0]